baito6u/ANGULAR-EXAM-PROJECT-2024/README.md

 # ANGULAR-EXAM-PROJECT-2024

-Edu Meeting
+Edu-Api
+Edu-Api is an education project built with Angular 16 using HTML, CSS, BOOTSTRAP 5, and uses Firebase as a databasse and authentication.
-Edu Meeting is an education HTML CSS template for university or school or any educational institute.
-This layout is based on latest Bootstrap v5.1.3 CSS library.
-It consists of 5 pages, main page, meeting list page, and meeting detail page, login, register.
-Main page has many features such as a video banner, carousel information items, meeting categories and posts, accordion content tabs, and contact form section.
+This is for university or school or any educational institute.
+It consists of 5 pages: Home, About, Courses, Programs, Profile.